-In this course, participants will get to explore the techniques used in successful MNCs.
-This course specifically focuses on how a company can optimize its materials spending, equipment maintenance spending as well as energy required for production.
-The latter is particularly pertinent for the fact that the Singapore Government is looking into the implementation of carbon tax starting next year.
+In this course, participants will get to explore the cost optimisation methodologies used by great companies.
+This course specifically focuses on how companies can optimise its materials spending, equipment maintenance spending as well as energy required for production.
+The latter is particularly pertinent based on the fact that the Singapore Government is looking into the implementation of carbon tax.

 The objectives of this course are to guide everyone in the industry to understand the importance of reducing necessary spending and systematically eliminating unnecessary spending.
 All cost-saving measures covered in the course will be based on technical engineering data analysis as well as statistical evidence.
 Companies should not be left in ignorance of wasting our limited resources.